Cyfrowi-Publikanci/publications-service/README.md

 ## Access service:

-If a specific method requires an rpc call to different service the error will be thrown.
+If a specific method requires an rpc call to different service the error will be thrown.<br/>
 To set up locally all services  refer to: https://github.com/Cyfrowi-Publikanci/pub-lab/blob/master/README.md

 https://github.com/uw-labs/bloomrpc